SFMOMA–San Francisco Museum of Modern Art

 (415) 506-0137 • marinmoca.org

-A vibrant arts center offering exceptional contemporary exhibits and education programs for art lovers of all ages.
+The Museum of Contemporary Art is now open and features Marin’s Rock Art Scene through Nov.
+8. The museum is a vibrant arts center offering exceptional contemporary exhibits and education programs for art lovers of all ages.
 The exhibitions change every seven weeks in each of three galleries.
 Most exhibitions are free to the public.
-In addition to the art on display, more than 60 artists have working studios in four buildings that provide an atmosphere of creative energy in which contemporary art flourishes, and periodically host open studios for visitors.
+In addition to the art on display, more than 60 artists have working studios in four buildings that provide an atmosphere of creative energy in which contemporary art flourishes.